polterguy/phosphorusfive-dox/chapter-7.md

   phone:98765432
 ```

 After we've retrieved the values from our wizard window, we first check if there already exists a *"database file"*.
-This is necessary, in order to make it possible to actually add records into this file.
-If it does, we load this file, and adds the content of it into a temporary **[_content]** node.
+This is necessary, in order to make sure we actually *add* records to our data.
+If it does, we load this file, and adds the contents of it into a temporary **[_content]** node.
 Notice, we do this before we add the values from our newly created record into this file, to ensure the last record supplied, physically becomes the last record in our file.
-This preserves the order of our records, according to the order they were given by the user.
+This preserves the order of our records, according to the order they were supplied by the user.

 Then finally, before we convert this **[_content]** node to Hyperlambda, and save it to disc, we add the values from our *"wizard"* window.
 At this point we use a little trick, which is that we add the entire **[sys42.windows.wizard.get-values]** node.
 For then to change its name, after we have added it, such that it becomes an **[item]** node.
 This is necessary, because we need an **[item]** node, and this node perfectly serves that purpose for us, after having been properly *"renamed"*.
+Technically, we wouldn't actually need to do this last step, but it makes sure our database file becomes more *"semantic"* in its structure.
+Try to remove that last **[set]** invocation, and see how this affects the structure of your *"database file"*, after having added a record into it.

 The last thing we do in our **[.onok]** lambda callback, is to make sure we invoke **[sys42.examples.databind-addresses]**, which is our widget lambda event, that is responsible for databinding our HTML table all over again.

 ## Homework

 Discuss this application, its pros and its cons.
-Some question I want you to answer, is among other these;
+Some questions I want you to answer, are as follows.

 * Is it a complete CRUD application?
 * Would it be thread safe, as multiple users are accessing it?
 * How could the application be improved?

+### Advanced homework, optionally

 If you wish to, feel free to improve it, to create a complete CRUD app out of it, and expand upon it, by adding additional items to your *"database"*, such as for instance address and Twitter handle.
+Hint, use **[p5.types.guid.new]** to create a unique ID for your records, which you will need, in order to be able to reference them while editing and deleting records.

+## The P5 distribution model

-When you are done with modifying the application, you can actually download it, and distribute it to your friends, by clicking *"Download"*, and send it on email to others whom for some reasons might be interested in seeing it.
+When you are done with modifying the application, you can actually download it, and distribute it to your friends, by clicking *"Download"*, and send it in an email to your friends - Whom for whatever reasons might be interested in such a thing.
+Your friends on the other hand, can then simply *"drag and drop"* the resulting Hyperlambda file into their CMS, and reproduce the exact same application on their server systems.

 This is a very nice distribution model in fact, implemented as an integral part of P5, which allows you to *"Download"* apps you've created, and have other users simply *"Drag and drop"* these apps into their own CMS.

-After you have downloaded your app in fact, delete the page, for then to *"drag and drop"* your app download file, into your CMS, to *"reinstall"* your app, to see this in action.
+After you have downloaded your app in fact, delete the page, for then to *"drag and drop"* your app's Hyperlambda file, into your CMS, to *"reinstall"* your app, to see this in action.

 [Chapter 8, Having a pan galactical gargle blaster](chapter-8.md)